micro-api/micro-api/README.md

 }
 ```

-IDs **MUST** be specified per record to patch, and patch requests can be made wherever the record exists (side-effect of this: IDs cannot be changed, only specified).
 If the a specified record does not exist at the requested location, it **SHOULD** return an error.
-The assumption is that *patch replaces the fields specified*.
+The assumption is that *the `PATCH` method replaces the fields specified*.
 There is a special reserved key `@operate` which allows for arbitrary updates, which this specification is agnostic about.
-The `PUT` method is highly discouraged and actually a `PUT` request *overwrites* the entire record, so in the vast majority of cases, `PATCH` is actually what you want to do.
+In common update cases, it may be desirable to reject upserts (the `PUT` method defines that [a resource may be created](http://greenbytes.de/tech/webdav/draft-ietf-httpbis-p2-semantics-21.html#PUT)), so `PATCH` is typically what you want to do.

-`PATCH` requests can update existing records, however Micro API does not define the semantics to create or delete with this method.
+`PATCH` requests can update existing records, however Micro API does not define the semantics to create or delete resources with this method.
 By setting a link's `@id` property to `null` (for a to-one relationship) or `[]` (empty array for a to-many relationship), it removes the link.
 It **MUST NOT** be allowed to change any reserved property except for an `@id` within `@links`.

 ## Deleting Records